 3.)
 Writing sample (2-5 pages)

-In addition: Three letters of recommendation should be sent directly to Jenna.Roelle@asu.edu from the letter writer in an attached Word or PDF document by April 1.
-Please list applicants name and “4+1 LOR” in the subject line.
+In addition: Three letters of recommendation should be sent directly to Jenna.Roelle@asu.edu from the letter writer in an attached Word or PDF document by April 1st.
+Please include applicant’s name and “4+1 LOR” in the subject line.

-Two letters must from faculty members or teachers in any discipline.
-One letter should be from the faculty in the School of Politics and Global Studies that has agreed to serve as the student's mentor.
+Two letters must from faculty members or instructors in any discipline.
+One letter should be from the faculty member in the School of Politics and Global Studies that has agreed to serve as the student's mentor.
 Please ensure the faculty is eligible to serve in this role.

 To be eligible for admission to the 4+1 program, a student must:

-• have accumulated at least 75 hours toward the undergraduate degree at the time of application, and 90 hours completed in order to be eligible to begin the program.
+• have accumulated at least 75 hours toward the undergraduate degree at the time of application; 90 hours are needed to begin the 4+1 program

-• have completed, or be in the process of completing at the time of application, a 3-credit, in-person, 400-level Political Science or Global Studies course.
+• have completed (or be in the process of completing at the time of application) POS 401 or SGS 401, Political Statistics

-• have at least a 3.6 cumulative GPA at the time of application.
+• have a minimum 3.6 cumulative GPA at the time of application.
 (Cumulative GPA earned at ASU, excluding transfer credits.)

-• identify a faculty mentor in the School of Politics and Global Studies to serve as the 4+1 advisor.
+• identify a faculty mentor in the School of Politics and Global Studies to serve as a 4+1 advisor.
 Please see list of eligible faculty members here.
-4+1 mentors must be tenured or tenure-track faculty in the School of Politics and Global Studies are eligible to serve as mentors (Professors, Associate Professors, or Assistant Professors.
+4+1 mentors must be tenured or tenure-track faculty in the School of Politics and Global Studies.
+Please verify on the SPGS website that mentors are Professors, Associate Professors, or Assistant Professors.
 Lecturers, Instructors, Faculty Associates, Professors of Practice, and faculty from other units are not eligible to serve in this role.